genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/2-connected-data.md

 provideDesignSystem().register(alphaAgGrid(), foundationGridComponents);
 ```

-## Grid Pro Genesis data source
+## Grid Pro Genesis datasource

-Below you find the attributes that need to be used with the `<grid-pro-genesis-datasource>`:
+The following attributes can be used with the `<grid-pro-genesis-datasource>`:

 |Name|Type|Default|Description|
 |----|----|-------|-----------|